-On February 3, 2016 USGBC Georgia celebrated the work of educational facilities in the state that are creating healthy and efficient learning environments.
+On February 3, 2016 USGBC Georgia celebrated the work of educational facilities that are creating healthy and efficient learning environments.
 The third annual High Performance Healthy Schools Recognition Day at the Georgia Capitol hosted 200 guests representing 62 schools and districts, 10 institutes of higher education, as well as 12 community partners who are making a difference in Georgia.

 The High Performance Healthy Schools (HPHS) program was formed in 2009 to encourage healthy learning environments for all students in the state of Georgia.
 These efforts were spearheaded to improve energy efficiency, indoor air quality, natural light, and to support eco-literacy.
 These changes were driven by a desire to increase student performance, improve student health, and to work within tight budgets.